wp-plugins/real-estate-listing-realtyna-wpl/readme.txt

 * Fixed some PHP notices.

 = 1.7.3 =
+* [PRO] Added ability to insert meta key and meta description manually for SEO purposes.
 * Fixed an issue on file uploaders.
 * Fixed an issue in WPL SEF links.
 * Fixed an issue in removing unfinalized properties.